flancia-coop/doc.anagora.org/fellowship-of-the-link.md

     - [[Jerry]]: preparing something, a podcast associated with the substack.
         - On what Musk/DOGE are doing.
         - One of the deficits of the left is the lack of self-critique.
-        - Can we focus on making the world better be
+        - Can we focus on making the world better beyond political divides?
+        - As things get broken, people will need alternatives.

 ## [[2025-03-26]]